Existential characterizations of monadic NIP: Configurations defined by low-complexity formulas

 \begin{lemma} If $M,\psi,\{\abar_i:i\in I\}, \{\bbar_j:j\in J\},\{\cbar_{i,j}:(i,j)\in I\times J\}$ is a split configuration, then there is an elementary extension $M'\succeq M$ and a $\P$-indiscernible split configuration $\A$ inside $M'$ (of the same EM-type).
 Moreover, among all quantifier-free $\psi$ yielding a split configuration, if we choose one where $\lg(\wbar)$ is least possible, and then among those where $\lg(\xbar)+\lg(\ybar)$ is least possible, then the $\P$-indiscernible split configuration is a $\P$-indiscernible partition. \end{lemma}

-\begin{proof} The first sentence is immediate by compactness, given that $Age(\P)$ has the Ramsey property by Lemma~\ref{ageRamsey}.
+\begin{proof} The first sentence follows by an analogue of the usual argument for producing indiscernible sequences using Ramsey's theorem and compactness, using that $Age(\P)$ has the Ramsey property by Lemma~\ref{ageRamsey}.
+(See \cite[Theorem 3.12]{Scow} for a proof of a more general statement.)
 For the second sentence, let $\psi$ satisfy the minimality conditions and suppose $\A$ is $\P$-indiscernible.
 We argue that $\A$ is a $\P$-indiscernible partition.
 First, if any $\abar_i$ had repeated values, then by $\P$-indiscernibility every $\abar_{i'}$ would have the same values repeated.
-Thus, we could modify $\psi$ to include this association, contradicting our minimality assumption.
+Thus, we could modify $\psi$ to remove one of the free variables corresponding to the indices with equal values, contradicting our minimality assumption.
 Thus, each $\abar_i$ is without repeats.
-If $\abar_i\cap\abar_{i'}\neq\emptyset$, then by $\P$-indiscernibility we would have some coordinate identically constant.
+If $\abar_i$ and $\abar_{i'}$ were not disjoint, then by $\P$-indiscernibility we would have some coordinate identically constant.
 Thus, we could add an external parameter for this common value and again get a smaller $\psi$.
 Thus, $\{\abar_i:i\in I\}$ are pairwise disjoint with no repeated values.
 Similar reasoning shows the same holds for $\{\bbar_j:j\in J\}$.